-After the session your players may have a better idea of where they’d like to explore next.
+After the session, your players may have a better idea of where they’d like to explore next.
 The cycle then repeats itself as they then state their intent and other players will join in if they have time and are interested in the adventure.

-Honestly, it’s very easy and I’m really enjoying this type of ad-hoc gameplay.
+Honestly, it’s very easy and I’m enjoying this type of ad-hoc gameplay.
 I can prep on my own time since there’s no deadline.
 Plus, I can join in on a game another DM is running whenever I feel like it.
-It’s really a win-win situation for me.
+It’s a win-win situation for me.

 I’ve found that lore is always a very tricky thing to write.
 It’s always useful for the DM as it can help you understand how different characters act or react and how the world you’ve made works.

-Practically speaking though, players can be hit or miss with how much they care about lore, especially in the beginning of a campaign.
+Practically speaking though, players can be hit or miss with how much they care about lore, especially at the beginning of a campaign.
 I find that caring and understanding the lore is more of a slow burn for most groups.

 That being said this isn’t a typical campaign you’re planning.
 West Marches games are exploratory by nature.
 The lore is a big backdrop that will have a lot of importance in the campaign.

 My advice is to have at least a timeline or a rough outline done.
-Important dates and events should be detailed in there and you can share some or all of it with your players.
+Important dates and events should be detailed in there and you can share some or all of them with your players.
 They can dive right in, or they can reference it as they become more invested in the game.

 It was also a bit easier to write the lore with multiple DMs and our players chiming in.
 We used World Anvil to collaborate and it’s worked pretty well so far.
 It’s extremely dense though with so many different options.
-Honestly it might have too many options for my tastes!
+Honestly, it might have too many options for my tastes!

 I’ve talked about how to run and why you should run a session 0 beforehand.
 I stand by that and we tried in good conscience to get everyone online to do one.
-Unfortunately with such a large group it was pretty much impossible to do so.
+Unfortunately, with such a large group it was pretty much impossible to do so.

 Instead, we opted to talk about everything in various group chats and used our Discord to keep track of everything.
-Once that was done we summarized the rules for the game, character creation, etc. and pinned it to the text channel so everyone can look it over.
+Once that was done we summarized the rules for the game, character creation, etc., and pinned it to the text channel so everyone can look it over.

-It was basically the same thing as a session 0 but was done over a few days and in different conversations.
+It was the same thing as a session 0 but was done over a few days and in different conversations.
 It’s just very difficult to get 12+ people together and roll characters up.

 Planning the World

 Planning out your world, creating maps, and determining what the overarching theme of the game will be is always important.
-For a West Marches campaign I’d say it’s even more so.
+For a West Marches campaign, I’d say it’s even more so.